aiyaas/qlibs/README.md

 # qlibs

-A collection of `small` projects with ready-to-use features .
+A collection of `small` projects with ready-to-use features.
+We also always update `qlibs` for new files, these are just ready-to-use `small` components.